Michelle Sinkgraven Therapy

 Crisis Text Line 741741

 I take seriously my responsibility for my competence as a brain-based therapist.
-I completed basic EMDR training in 2022 and intermediate training in 2023, I have used EMDR in over 200 therapy sessions, including 45-min, 90-min and intensives.
+I completed basic EMDR training in 2022 and intermediate training in 2023, and I in 2026 I took a three-part series on the integration of IFS and EMDR.
+I have used EMDR in over 500 therapy sessions, including 45-min, 90-min and intensives.
 I will work with you not only to clear your negative beliefs from your past traumas but to integrate your positive beliefs.
 My favorite positive belief is: "I can learn and I believe in my capacity to figure things out."
-I am in an EMDR consultation group and receive supervision from an EMDR-trained therapist.
-My growing edges and blind spots as a clinician are ending sessions on time but it is are area of growth I am committed to improving.
+I am in an EMDR consultation group and receive supervision from an IFS & EMDR-trained therapist.
+My growing edges and blind spots as a clinician are ending sessions on time but it is an area of growth I am committed to improving.

 I am an out-of-network provider and I do not participate with insurance panels.
 Your insurance company may reimburse you for a percentage of the cost of therapy.
 To find out what might be covered I recommend asking your plan the following questions: